How much are menopause and weight gain intertwined when two thirds of women are already overweight or obese by this time anyway?

 Most of your calories get burned up by your muscles, so the less you’ve got the more easily you’ll put weight on.

 To preserve your muscle mass you need to do some kind of strength work.
-Strong yoga classes are good for this, and so is some kind of resistance work.
+Strong yoga classes are good for this, but the best is some kind of resistance work with weights.

 Nutrition – What Are You Made Of?